Germoe/hit-predictor/project_report.md

 </table>
 </div>

 The highest valence songs are between 1961 and 1985, the lowest valence songs are a little more spread out but it's striking that 3 of the top 5 lowest valence songs were released in the 2010s.
-That being said Georgie Young might actually be an outlier and mislabeled.
+That being said Georgie Young might also just be an outlier and mislabeled as it happened to be the only song with 0.0 Valence and it being quite a bit apart from the other lowest valence songs.

 ![](./notebooks/assets/valence_box_plot.png)